Expungement Lawyer Austin, TX

 My teenager was arrested and I want it cleared from their record as soon as possible.
 What can I do?

 Unfortunately, a minor with an arrest or conviction on his or her record must wait until he or she is at least 18 years old before filing for expunction.
-As soon as your child is a legal adult, attorney Jason Trumpler can assist in making certain that legal troubles in the past have no bearing on his or her future.
+As soon as your child is a legal adult, attorney Jason Trumpler can assist in making certain that legal troubles in their past have no bearing on his or her future.

 I worked with The Law Offices of Jason Trumpler for my criminal case.
 Will you also handle my expunction?